OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 }`
 ```

-You can open, in a task pane, a page that is at a different URL from the URL of the shared runtime.
-You do this by specifying a `sourceLocation` property in the definition of the action.
-In the following example, a second task pane can be opened from a different button.
+In a task pane, to open a page that is at a different URL from the URL of the shared runtime, specify a `sourceLocation` property in the definition of the action.
+In the following example, a second task pane is opened from a different button.

 > [!IMPORTANT]
 >